benscabbia/bens-blog/README.md

 To create your own theme, look to the Themes section of [included CSS file](https://github.com/poole/lanyon/blob/master/public/css/lanyon.css).
 Copy any existing theme (they're only a few lines of CSS), rename it, and change the provided colors.

-## Development

-Lanyon has two branches, but only one is used for active development.

-- `master` for development.  **All pull requests should be to submitted against `master`.**
-- `gh-pages` for our hosted site, which includes our analytics tracking code. **Please avoid using this branch.**

 ## License